Back to PRESS KIT

 Rich Crepeau: bass guitar

-Dave Brewer: honorary drums
+Dave Brewer: drums and stuff